rackerlabs/support-how-to/content/sharepoint/upgrade-sharepoint-site-storage-cloud-office-control-panel.md

 type: article
 created_date: '2014-04-10'
 created_by: Mawutor Amesawu
-last_modified_date: '2016-01-26'
+last_modified_date: '2016-05-17'
-last_modified_by: Catherine Richardson
+last_modified_by: Stephanie Fillmon
 product: Microsoft SharePoint
 product_url: sharepoint
 ---

 The SharePoint service provides 250 MB of storage at no charge.
-When you are ready to upgrade, you can do so in 1 GB increments in your control panel.
+When you are ready to upgrade, you can do so in 1 GB increments in the Cloud Office Control Panel.

-To upgrade SharePoint storage, [log in to the control panel](https://cp.rackspace.com), and perform the following steps:
+To upgrade SharePoint storage, [log in to the Cloud Office Control Panel](https://cp.rackspace.com), and perform the following steps:

 1. At the top of the page, click the **Add Storage** link under **Microsoft SharePoint**.